 When a salesperson has gathered all the necessary information, they can then present your product or service as being exactly right for their prospect’s needs.
 Unfortunately, salespeople often try to shorten this process by jumping ahead immediately into recommending something before asking the targeted questions and guiding buyers through decision-making steps.
 Following all of the steps in order is key toward your buyer feeling like they are making an informed choice based on the recommendation of a trusted partner.

-An effective sales process that works to build your business over time does not stop once the rep marks the deal as ‘Closed/Won.’
+will provide your team with a sales process works to build your business over time.
+It does not stop once the rep marks the deal as ‘Closed/Won.’
 In fact, it’s important for your sales team to have a detailed follow-up plan whether the deal was won or lost.
 This will help you build long term relationships, even from those that didn’t buy from you in the past, and increase the likelihood of closing more deals, which means higher revenue than if they abandon the client after the deal is closed.